MetaCenterCloudPuppet/cesnet-site_hadoop/README.markdown

 * sets Coudera repository
 * installs particular version of Java
 * (optionally) custom scripts for accounting
+* (optionally) custom scripts for bookkeeping
 * (optionally) enable autoupdates

 Supported:

 * Debian 7/wheezy + Cloudera distribution (tested on Hadoop 2.5.0)
 * Fedora 21

+<a name="accounting"></a>
+### Accounting

+Several basic values are regularly measured and saved to local MySQL database:

+* disk space of each node
+* disk space of each user (*/user/\**)
+* number of jobs and basic summary (like elapsed times) for each user for last 24 hours

+The last information (24 hours job statistics) could be mined also from data gathered by bookkeeping (see below).
+Accounting will do it more lightweight though - only summary is gathered without cloning of jobs metadata.

+With accounting you will have basic statistics of Hadoop cluster.

+<a name="bookkeeping"></a>
+### Bookkeeping

+Job metadata information is regularly copied from Hadoop to local MySQL database using HTTP REST API from YARN Resource Manager and MapRed Job History server.

+Information stored:

+* jobs: top-level information of submitted jobs (elapsed time, ...)
+* subjobs: individial map/reduce tasks (node used, elasped time, ...)
+* job nodes: subjobs information aggregated per node (number of map/reduce tasks, summary of elapsed time, ...)

+With all job metadata in local database you will have detailed history information of Hadoop cluster.

 <a name="setup"></a>
 ##Setup